M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Data validation - Prolific study

 \subsection{Percentage agreement and IAA scores}

 Table \ref{tab:iaa} provides the detailed percentages of correct, incorrect, and missing labels, and the IAA scores computed with Randolph's $\kappa$.
-Results are provided per type of label and averaged over all 23 Prolific studies.
+We distinguish between labels marked as incorrect or missing.
+A label is marked as missing when GPT4o outputs ``not enough information'', even though relevant information is available.
+Results are provided for each label type and averaged across all 23 Prolific studies.
 These results exclude the attention tests.
 For the percentage of correct, incorrect, and missing labels, we report both the lower bound, where a label is considered correct only if both annotators agree on it, and the upper bound, where an answer is considered correct if at least one annotator agrees on it.
-IAA is reported both with and without taking into account the cases where the label is ``not enough information''.
+IAA is reported both with and without accounting for cases where the label is ``not enough information'' (NEI).
+The scores indicate a clear moderate to high IAA.
+The highest IAA with NEI is 0.81 for the verdict label.
+For comparison, the IAA between human annotators for verdict in the AVerImaTeC dataset \citep{cao2025averimatec} is 0.74.

+Later, we manually verified the entire test set and identified 0.7\% of incorrect labels, which aligns with the upper bound for percentage agreement.
+This also means that the lower bound substantially overestimates the number of incorrect labels and that annotators often mistakenly flagged labels as incorrect.
+We discuss some case studies of errors made by Prolific annotators in the next section.